 Future potential of vaccines

-New vaccines and vaccine technology are a constant source of hope.
+New vaccines and vaccine technologies are a constant source of hope, and are lighting up a healthier future.

-It’s estimated that vaccination could prevent 32 million deaths over the next 10 years [1].
+It's estimated that vaccination could prevent 50 million deaths in this decade [1].

 260